hongzz0618/interview-guide-hr-backend-aws/technical_questions.md

 ---

-### **13. What is the best practice to manage a growing monolithic architecture with 1000+ files of code?**
+### 13. What is the best practice to manage a growing monolithic architecture with 1000+ files of code?

 <details>
 <summary>Click to expand</summary>

-The best approach is to shift to a **microservices architecture**, where the monolith is broken into smaller, independent services.
+The best approach is to shift to a microservices architecture, where the monolith is broken into smaller, independent services.
 This enhances scalability, maintainability, and resilience.
 Changes in one service don’t affect others, limiting issues to individual services and reducing system-wide downtime.
 You can update and deploy services independently without impacting the entire system.

 </details>

 ---

-### **14. What are the advantages of a monolithic architecture?**
+### 14. What are the advantages of a monolithic architecture?

 <details>
 <summary>Click to expand</summary>